yaxinn/introdb/hw5/README.md

 This will populate a database that is configured with credentials accessible by the Flask web service.

 There are a few python packages needed before we can begin.
-We highly encourage you to use a python [virtualenv](https://virtualenv.pypa.io/en/latest/) so you don't pollute your python environment.

 You can install the requirements with [`pip`](https://pip.pypa.io/en/latest/):